wazuh/wazuh-documentation/source/installation_guide/installing-manager/optional-configurations/elastic_ssl.rst

 Setting up SSL for Filebeat and Logstash
 ========================================

 In this section we're going to use SSL to make the connection through Logstash server verification by Filebeat client.
+This configuration applies only for distributed architectures.

 Get a SSL certificate
 ---------------------